mmha/gltfpp/README.md

 ```
 emconfigure cmake .. [-GNinja] [-DGLTFPP_WEBASSEMBLY=1] # Default is wasm instead of asm.js
 ```
 Compiling to WebAssembly requires binaryen.
-Note that this library does not export anything yet, so you can't use it in the browser yet.
+Note that this library does not export anything, so you can't use it in the browser yet.

 Finished tasks
 ------
 - Parsing infrastructure (trivial properties can be parsed simply by declaring their fields)
-- Finished properties: `Asset`
+- Finished properties: `Asset`, `Buffer` (only data uris)
 - Build system support for Emscripten

 TODO